Spring Break ON THE FARM

 FEES

-There is a minimum requirement of 16 participants to run the program, with a maximum of 24 participants.
-Individual Hillel groups must guarantee a minimum of 16 students, or combine with another school to meet this minimum.
-Urban Adamah reserves the right to combine Hillel groups from different schools up to the participant maximum.
+There is a minimum requirement of 12 participants to run the program, with a maximum of 40 participants.
+Individual university groups must guarantee a minimum of 12 students, or combine with another school to meet this minimum.
+Urban Adamah may choose to combine groups from different schools that share the same spring break dates.

-* There is no charge for Hillel staff chaperones
+There is no charge for university staff chaperones.

 BOOKING

-If your Spring Break falls over March 27 – April 2, 2023 and you are interested in bringing a group to the farm, please reach out!
-If you are an individual who is not connected to Hillel or whose school does not have a Hillel and you are interested in joining this trip, please reach out!
-Email our Young Adult Programs Director, Kiki Lipsett.
+If you are a university staff member interested in bringing a group to the farm or if you are an individual interested in joining a trip, please reach out.
+Email our Young Adult Programs Director, Kiki Lipsett

 SAMPLE SCHEDULE